jwood000/RcppBigIntAlgos/README.md

   1.532   0.015   1.542
 ```

-And for good measure, here is a 50 digit semiprime factored in under one minute.
+And for good measure, here is a 50 digit semiprime factored in under one minute followed by a 60 digit semiprime factored in about 12.5 minutes.

 ```r
 semiPrime164bits <- prod(nextprime(urand.bigz(2, 82, 42)))